Artist- Performer- Storyteller

 The Revoutionists

-Elizabeth most recently performed in Gamut Theatre Group's season 33 Kickoff production of "The Revolutionists" by Lauren Gunderson.
+In October, Elizabeth was seen in Gamut Theatre Group's season 33 Kickoff production of "The Revolutionists" by Lauren Gunderson.
 She is proud to have been a part of this four-women cast and work with an all-female design team led by Kelli Kauterman.

 Summer 2025